Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Analysis: Reduction to Auxiliary Games

+Since $\pi^\ast$ is an original-game PBE according to \Cref{thm:equivalence of PBE}, and by definition $T\sum_{i=1}^K\mu_{1,i}$ is the maximum expected social welfare that any mechanism cannot exceed, \mechname induces a PBE such that $\mR_T\le K^2$.

+Controlling the expected number of audits $\mB_T$ requires additional care: The auxiliary game in \Cref{def:auxiliary game} only prohibits \emph{over-reporting} $v_{t,i}>u_{t,i}$.
+While \textit{under-reporting} $v_{t,i}<u_{t,i}$ does not affect the regret---thanks to the sandwich result presented in \Cref{lem:V lower and upper bound}---it can make the estimates $\hat q_{t,i}$ biased since agents lose some rounds where they are actually first-best.
+Should this result in a biased $\hat q_{t,i}\not\in [\frac 14 q_{t,i},4q_{t,i}]$, the flagging component (\Cref{line:flagging} in \Cref{alg:mechanism}) would be triggered, thus requiring extra audits on re-estimating $\hat q_{t,i}$.
+Fortunately, under-reports only happen rarely: It results in an immediate utility loss while only gives very limited gain (if any), as we characterize in the following lemma: \begin{lemma}[Number of Under-Reports; Informal \Cref{lem:number of under-reporting bound formal}] For round $t\in [T]$ and agent $i\in [K]$, let $D_{t,i}$ be the indicator of the event that they are alive, do not win, but would have won had they reported honestly, i.e., $D_{t,i}=\1[i\in \mA_t]\1[i_t\ne i]\1[u_{t,i}\geq c]\1[u_{t,i}>v_{t,j},\forall j\in \mA_t\setminus\{i\}].$ Then we claim that

+\end{lemma} \begin{proof}[Proof Sketch] For a rational agent $i$ to miss a win in a round $t$---which immediately loses utility $u_{t,i}$---the only reason is that the new history $\mH_{t+1}$ may be more favorable.
+Due to the correspondence in \Cref{lem:equiv between actual and no-flagging}, the expected future utility of agent $i$ only depends on $(t+1,\mA_{t+1})$, i.e., the round number and the set of alive agents.
+Hence, there must exist some $j\in \mA_t\setminus \{i\}$ who \textit{i)} would probably win-by-lying in this round; and \textit{ii)} the resulting $\mA_{t+1}=\mA_t\setminus \{j\}$ is more favorable for $i$.
+However, due to the sandwich bounds on $V_i$ in \Cref{lem:V lower and upper bound} and because any such $j$ can only be eliminated once, the utility gain due to eliminations is limited.
+Very informally, $\E[\sum_{t=1}^T \text{gain} \1[i_t\text{ eliminated}]]\le K^3$.

+On the other hand, every time agent $i$ misses a win they suffer an immediate loss of $u_{t,i}\ge c$ (this is because of \Cref{assumption:min report}, which ensures the winning utility is at least $c$).
+Comparing the immediate loss to the potential future gain, we can upper bound the expected number of under-reports throughout the game, which gives the claim.
+Note that, however, all above events are in fact probabilistic and require extensive care.
+The formal statement and proof can be found in \Cref{sec:appendix regret and audits} as \Cref{lem:number of under-reporting bound formal}. \end{proof}

-We next turn to bounding the expected number of audits, which requires additional care.
-For each agent $i\in[K]$, \mechname proceeds alternatively between the \textit{estimation phase} where $\hat q_{t,i}=0$ (\textit{i.e.}, the mechanism is estimating the fair winning probability $q_{t,i}$; during this phase, agent $i$ is audited with probability $1$ whenever they win), and the \textit{incentive-compatible} phase where the mechanism sticks to a $\hat q_{t,i}>0$ where no agent answered $f_{t,i}=1$ (during this phase, agent $i$ is audited with probability $\hat p_{t,i}\leq 1$ as defined in \Cref{line:check prob} of \Cref{alg:mechanism}).
+We now control $\mB_T$.
+For each agent $i\in[K]$, \mechname proceeds alternatively between an \emph{estimation phase} where $\hat q_{t,i}=0$ (where the mechanism is estimating the ex-ante winning probability $q_{t,i}$; during this phase, agent $i$ is audited with probability $1$ whenever they win), and an \emph{incentive-compatible} phase where the mechanism sticks to an estimated $\hat q_{t,i}>0$ after no agent answered $f_{t,i}=1$ (during this phase, agent $i$ is audited with probability $\hat p_{t,i}\leq 1$ as defined in \Cref{line:check prob} of \Cref{alg:mechanism}).
 We control them differently.